StoutLogic/acf-builder-wiki/Field-Groups.md

     'style' => 'seamless',
 ]
 ```
-You can also modify the group configuration after instantiating the object using the `setGroupConfig($key, $value)` method.
+You can also modify or overwrite the group configuration after instantiating the object using the `setGroupConfig($key, $value)` method.
 ```php
 $banner->setGroupConfig('position', 'acf_after_title');
 ```